markriggins/dockerfy/README.md

 ##Inspiration and Open Source Usage
-Dockerfy is based on the work of others, relying heavily on jwilder's templates and log tailer, [ dockerize](https://github.com/jwilder/dockerize) and  miekg's  zombie reaping from [dinit ](https://github.com/miekg/dinit) a small init-like "daemon", and other tips on stackoverflow and other places of public commentary about docker.
+Dockerfy is based on the work of others, relying heavily on jwilder's templates, wait, and log tailer, [ dockerize](https://github.com/jwilder/dockerize) and  miekg's  zinit ](https://github.com/miekg/dinit) a small init-like "daemon", and other tips on stackoverflow and other places of public commentary about docker.

-The secrets injection, overlays, and commands and the command-line syntax for running commands and starting services are unique to dockerfy.
+The secrets injection, overlays, and commands that run before the primary command starts and the command-line syntax for running commands and starting services are unique to **dockerfy**.

 See:
 [A Simple Way To Dockerize Applications](http://jasonwilder.com/blog/2014/10/13/a-simple-way-to-dockerize-applications/)